Erie Blades

 The Erie Blades name was used by two professional ice hockey teams in Erie, Pennsylvania.
 Both teams played their home games in the Erie County Field House.
 After the second Blades team folded, the void was filled by the Erie Golden Blades, a team in the Atlantic Coast Hockey League from 1982 to 1987.
 They changed the colors from orange and black, to gold and blue with the name change.

 1975–1977

 The first team was a member of the North American Hockey League from 1975 to 1977.
 Nick Polano was the team's coach both seasons.
 During the 1975–76 season, the Blades had primary affiliations with the Denver Spurs and Ottawa Civics of the World Hockey Association, in addition to the Fort Worth Texans and Tucson Mavericks in the Central Hockey League.
 During the 1976–77 season, the Blades had a primary affiliation with the Houston Aeros of the World Hockey Association.
-During both season, the Blades had secondary affiliations with the Los Angeles Kings and New York Islanders of the National Hockey League.
+During both seasons, the Blades had secondary affiliations with the Los Angeles Kings and New York Islanders of the National Hockey League.